 A Guide to Club Competitions.

 The Club organises competitions throughout the year.
 To enter you must be a full playing member.
 To help you decide which to enter, the types of competitions are shown below.
-You can enter competitions by filling in the either the on-line or the download version of the entry form, or if you join after the beginning of the season by adding your name to the lists on the Notice Board.
+You can enter competitions by filling in the either the on-line or the printed version of the entry form, or if you join after the beginning of the season by adding your name to the lists on the Notice Board.
 In either case you can pay your entry fee on-line or by leaving your entry fee, in the envelope provided, in the ‘Treasurer’s box’.
-Entries are taken up to three weeks before the date of the competition in all events excepting for the ‘progressive comps’ and the leagues.
-Even if you miss the closing date for these we have wildcard entries for late joiners in the progressive comps.
+Closing dates for Fixed Day Competitions will depend on the number of entries.
+Closing Dates for the ‘progressive comps’ and the leagues will be notified at the beginning of the season.
+If you miss the closing date for these we have wildcard entries for late joiners in the progressive comps.
 Fixed day dates are on the Club Competition Entry form, and in the Club Handbook.
 Apart from League Competitions all final ties are played on Club Finals Day, and to enter other than a league competition, you must be available to play on Final’s Day.
 If you need any more information, please contact the Competition Secretary.
+Many thanks to Gordon Niven for the historical information.

 There are Five Types of Competition: